 All oil lubed compressors wick oil into the tank with the compressed air.
 However, it shouldn’t be too much, and if you are seeing it, then I suspect that the sump oil has forced its way past the piston seals, then down the line into the tank.

 See the troubleshooting page about compressors that run and don’t build pressure for more info.

-My compressor 60 gallon upright is only 2 years old don’t use it very much.
+My compressor 60-gallon upright is only 2 years old don’t use it very much.

 I was using it the other day blowing out a hay baler and when I got done there was oil blowing out the oil filler vent.

-Typically this scenario can be caused by overfill of the oil sump and vibration is splashing oil up and out the fill vent.
+Typically this scenario can be caused by an overfill of the oil sump and vibration is splashing oil up and out the fill vent.

 Since you haven’t filled the oil recently, another reason this will occur is that your piston seals are leaking air, it gets past them down into the sump, the sump is vented to allow air to escape, and the escaping air is taking oil with it.

 You mention that you were using the compressor to blow out a hay bailer.
 Did you move the compressor to get it to where you used it?